-In an infringement suit, the court may stay the proceeding, if the defendant files the request for invalidation within certain time upon notification of the complaint.
-Considerations for stay include: (1) the patent right evaluation report if submitted by the plaintiff; (2) the evidence of prior design defense; and (3) the evidence or grounds provided by the defendant for invalidating the design patent.
+In an infringement suit, the court may stay the proceeding, if the defendant files the request for invalidation within prescribed time limit upon notification of the complaint.
+The court may not stay the proceeding if: 1) the plaintiff submits the evaluation report issued by the CNIPA finding the design valid; 2) the invalidation ground by the defendant is not tenable; 3) the defendant's prior design defense is substantiated.

-If not stayed, the infringement and invalidation proceedings will run parallel.
+If not stayed, the infringement and invalidation proceedings will run in parallel.
 If the infringement decision is made and enforced, a post enforcement invalidation decision shall not have retroactive effect, unless the bad faith is proven.